-Promoting Items Implementation Status Deviations from "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies" and reasons Promoting items Yes No Description Description IV.Social issues (I)Has the Company established management policies and procedures in accordance with applicable laws and regulations and International Bill of Human Rights V (I) The Company has formulated management policies and procedures in accordance with applicable laws and regulations, and has referred to the Universal Declaration of Human Rights and the Responsible Business Alliance Code of Conduct to ensure that workplaces are safe, employees are respected, and operations are environmentally responsible and conducted ethically.
+Promoting Items Implementation Status Deviations from "Sustainable Development Best Practice romoung tems No Description Principles for TWSE/TPEx Listed Companies" and reasons generated should not be material and will not have a significant impact on the Company's stakeholders.
+Although water and waste management are not material topics of the Company, the Company still promotes and practices water conservation and waste reduction IV.Social issues ( I )Has the Company established management policies and procedures in accordance with applicable laws and regulations and International Bill of Human Rights V ( I ) The Company has formulated management policies and procedures in accordance with applicable laws and regulations, and has referred to the Universal Declaration of Human Rights and the Responsible Business Alliance Code of Conduct to ensure that workplaces are safe, employees are respected, and operations are environmentally responsible and conducted ethically.
 The Company has also followed the compliance with labor laws and Personal Information Protection Act to ensure the right of candidates and employees during the recruiting and internal management process.
 The Company has held regular communication meetings to meet win-win situation for both employees and the Company.
 (I) No significant difference.
 (II) Does the Company formulate and implement reasonable employee benefits measures (including remuneration, vacation and other benefits, etc.), and appropriately reflect operating performance or results in employee compensation?
-V (II) The description of Labors please refer to page 126-128.
+V (II) The description of Labors please refer to page 120-121.
 And the Company has appropriately reflected operating performance or results in employee compensation.
 The Company cares about workplace diversity and equality.
-As of December 31, 2021, female employees and supervisors accounted for 32.5% of all employees, and female supervisors accounted for 21.5% of all managerial positions.
+As of December 31, 2022, female employees and supervisors accounted for 31.5% of all employees, and female supervisors accounted for 19.6% of all managerial positions.
 Due to the characteristics of the IC design industry and the talent pools, the male population is greater than the female population.
 (II) No significant difference.
 (III) Has the Company provided safe and healthful work environments for the employees, including safety and health training to the employees on a regular basis?
 V (III) The Company has set up the surveillance system to ensure the safety of employee at workplace, and has provided irregular safety and health training to the employees.
-There was no occupational accident case in 2021.
+There was no occupational accident case in 2022.
 (III) No significant difference.
 (IV)Has the Company established effective training programs for the employees to foster career skills?
 V (IV) According to the different requirement of the positions and with employees' career planning, the Company helps the employees to foster their career skills.
 (IV) No significant difference.